UiharuKazari2008/simple-storage-api/README.md

 When you run you must specify a listen port (HTTP and HTTPS) as a argument when you launch the program (I am not implementing config files and verification for something so simple)
 Example: node ./index.js 8080 8443

-HTTPS support was added because homekit requires it
+HTTPS support was added because homekit requires it, That being said HomeKit REQUIRES a actual valid trusted certificate.
+You can try loading the cert using a configuration profile on all homehubs or register a real cert with lets encrypt and setup a task to update that cert.
+Thats for you to figure out, but it works.